IBM-Cloud/places-insights-lab/README.md

   ![Application with no data](xdocs/lab/app-with-no-data.png)

 The application uses Node.JS for the backend, AngularJS for the user interface and two IBM Bluemix services:
-* The [Insights for Weather][insights-weather-url] service provides weather observation and forecast for a specified geolocation.
+* The [Weather Company Data for IBM Bluemix][insights-weather-url] service provides weather observation and forecast for a specified geolocation (and a lot more).
 * The [Insights for Twitter][insights-twitter-url] service provides access to Twitter Decahose (10% of Twitter data) and Twitter PowerTrack (100% of Twitter data) together with sentiment analysis and social enrichments.

 ## Modify the existing application